aswna/Environment/README.md

     git clone --template=/path/to/git-core/templates git@github.com:aswna/Environment.git

+#### Cannot clone/sync with git on Windows ####
+Check whether you are using Symantec Endpoint Protection.
+If so, the you may want to change Client Management settings: Current location to "Out of ... premises".

+### Troubleshooting (obsolete) ###
+Following troubles are obsolete, since my way of use changed.

 #### Alt-Left/Alt-Right do not switch between GNU screen windows in PuTTY
 Use default PuTTY config options, except for Terminal->Features->Disable application cursor keys mode.
 Its default setting is off, and it must be turned on.